 Costanté custom projects work at a large range of pricing as we try to work towards the client’s budget instead of ours.
 Some custom projects finish at $500, others can go over $40,000.

 11. Vivalatina Jewelry ($200K/year)

-Nicolas Tranchant (from Puerto Vallarta) started Vivalatina Jewelry almost 11 years ago.
+Nicolas Tranchant (from Puerto Vallarta) started Vivalatina Jewelry about 11 years ago.

 Hi, my name is Nicolas Tranchant, I am French and I am the founder of Vivalatina Jewelry.
 We are pure player jewelry, settled in Mexico, and offering high-end jewelry for our clients worldwide.
 We do not have any flagship product as we sell few high-priced items and offer custom-made jewelry online.

 Gillian Crawford (from Stirling, UK) started Lily Blanche over 7 years ago.

 Hi, my name is Gillian Crawford and I’m the founder and MD of Lily Blanche, a demi-fine jewelry brand specializing in 1,2,4 & 6 photo lockets and personalized and engraved jewellery.
 Everything we design in our studio in Stirling has sentiment and meaning behind it.

 There is also good evidence that businesses started by women in mid-life are less likely to fail.

 Katlyn (from Woodstock, GA, USA) started *Blue Skies & Ko * over 4 years ago.

 Hey Dreamers!
 Welcome to the journey!
 My name is Katlyn and I am the owner of Blue Skies & Ko Boutique.
 Blue Skies & Ko offers hand-stamped pieces of jewelry, simplistic and trendy pieced jewelry, and now clothing!